AkashMs24/Employee-Attrition-Risk-Assessment-Using-Explainable-Machine-Learning/README.md

 - The deployed app uses a lightweight feature set for fast inference.
 - Predictions are decision-support oriented, not absolute rules.

+- Model trained offline using historical HR data and exported as a serialized artifact.

 ## 👤 Author
 **Akash M S**